AI & Agents

 Multi-Agent Handoffs

-In complex systems, you often have specialized agents (e.g., a "Researcher" and a "Writer").
+In complex systems, you often have specialized agents (for example, a Researcher and a Writer).
 Without shared storage, passing large datasets between them is hard.
-With Fastio, the "Researcher" agent can upload raw data to a shared folder, and the "Writer" agent can read that file using the FastIOListTool and download it.
-This allows agents to run separately and even on different servers.
+With Fastio, the Researcher agent can import raw data into a shared workspace with the MCP upload tool.
+The Writer agent can list that workspace with the storage tool and ask Ripley about the files with the ai tool (ask).
+The agents can run separately, even on different servers, and still share one workspace.

 Human-in-the-Loop Review